0

 Description

 Mastering the butterfly life cycle is a foundational concept in early biology.
-This interactive worksheet helps students visualize and internalize the four distinct stages of metamorphosis—egg, caterpillar, pupa, and butterfly.
-By drawing and labeling each stage, learners build a concrete mental model of animal growth and development.
+This printable worksheet helps students visualize and internalize the four distinct stages of metamorphosis.
+By drawing and labeling the egg, caterpillar, pupa, and adult butterfly, learners build a concrete mental model of animal growth and development.

 At a Glance